-- Promote and support workforce planning and total compensation programs to recruit and retain new talent as the "baby boomer" generation begins to age out of the state's workforce. - Allow development of Career-banding to continue, permitting the more progressive agencies and universities to facilitate rewarding their employees for development and assuming new duties. - In order to bring state employees' salaries closer to market rates, the report recommends a cost-of-living increase as funds will allow, preferably in line with average market movement and taking into account the Consumer Price Index.
-The report also recommends an allocation to each agency and university to use to reward employees based on performance and competencies.
-This allocation differs from the traditional career-growth increase and performance bonus. - The allowable categories for the Salary Adjustment fund should be expanded to more fully address agency needs.
-Language limiting use of the fund should be avoided in order to allow agencies to respond to specific labor market issues.

-- Change the State Health Plan Year from July 1 June 30 to January 1 December 31, so that SPA employees can better plan their out-of-pocket expenses and strategies for NC Flex contributions and other benefit programs. - Increase the employer's portion of the state health plan premium and allow employees to choose how it is allocated (i.e. family coverage, medical savings accounts, supplemental retirement plans, etc.) according to individual benefits needs and preferences.- - Match a portion of employees' 401(k) contributions to be more competitive with local governments and other Southeastern states (such as neighboring states South Carolina, Tennessee, and Virginia). - Centralize coordination of supplemental benefits and consolidate supplemental benefit plan offerings in a menu approach for portability and cost savings.
+- Promote and support workforce planning, total compensation and employee engagement programs to recruit and retain talent.
+Consider the state's workforce as "human capital" and make appropriate investments to maintain and increase its quality.
+This is considered to be especially critical as the "baby boomer" generation continues to age out of the state's workforce. - Provide an allocation to each agency and university to use to reward employees based on performance and competencies.
+This allocation differs from the traditional career-growth increase and performance bonus. - Allow agencies and universities the flexibility to design performance and competency based pay systems based on their organizational needs and culture, with consultation from the Office of State Personnel.
+OSP has created a Performance Solutions web site (www.performancesolutions.nc.gov) and has a staff of professionals dedicated to helping agencies and universities meet these needs. - Allow development of Career-banding to continue, permitting the more progressive agencies to facilitate rewarding their employees for development and assuming new duties. - In order to keep state employees' salaries in line with overall labor market trends, the report recommends a cost-of-living increase as funds will allow, preferably in line with average market movement. - Change the State Health Plan Year from July 1 June 30 to January 1 December 31, so that SPA employees can better plan their out-of-pocket expenses and strategies for NC Flex contributions and other benefit programs. - Increase the employer's portion of the state health plan premium and give employees flexibility in choosing how it is allocated (i.e. family coverage, medical savings accounts, supplemental retirement plans, etc.) according to individual benefits needs and preferences.- - Match a portion of employees' 401(k) contributions to be more competitive with local governments and other Southeastern states (such as neighboring states Georgia and Virginia). - Centralize coordination of supplemental benefits and consolidate supplemental benefit plan offerings in a menu approach for portability and cost savings.
 Allow employees to select plan products that meet their needs. - Combine Leave Accrual categories 0-2 years of service and 2 years of service but less than 5 into one category of 0-5 years of service.
-Increase the Vacation accrual rate by \(^1/4\) day per year; increase the Sick leave accrual rate by 2 days per year; increase the number of Holidays by one day in years where eleven are granted.
+Increase the Vacation accrual rate by \(^1\)4 day per year; increase the Sick leave accrual rate by 2 days per year; increase the number of Holidays by one day in years where eleven are granted.